WordPress/wpcs-docs/inline-documentation-standards/php.md

      * @link https://core.trac.wordpress.org/ticket/20000
     ```

+For guidance on making a PHP example runnable in the Code Reference, see [Runnable code examples in DocBlocks](https://developer.wordpress.org/coding-standards/inline-documentation-standards/runnable-examples/).

 #### `@since` Section (Changelogs)

 Every function, hook, class, and method should have a corresponding `@since` version associated with it (more on that below).